 This combination allows students to have a high degree of involvement and participation in the learning process.
 Specific details are provided in the Programme Specification, including details on assessments.

-Information associated with lectures and assignments is often communicated via a Virtual Learning Environment (VLE) called Queen’s Online.
+Information associated with lectures and assignments is communicated via a Virtual Learning Environment (VLE) called Canvas.
 A range of e-learning experiences are also embedded in the degree programme through the use of, for example, interactive support materials, podcasts and web-based learning activities.

 Normally a 2.1 Honours degree or equivalent qualification acceptable to the University in any discipline.
 Applicants with qualifications below 2.1 Honours degree standard may be considered on a case-by-case basis if they can demonstrate appropriate relevant professional experience.

+Admission under the Recognition of Prior Experiential Learning (RPEL) may be considered for this course.
 The University's Recognition of Prior Learning Policy provides guidance on the assessment of experiential learning (RPEL).
 Please visit http://go.qub.ac.uk/RPLpolicy for more information.

 English Language Requirements

-Evidence of an IELTS* score of 6.5, with not less than 5.5 in any component, or an equivalent qualification acceptable to the University is required. *Taken within the last 2 years.
+Evidence of an IELTS* score of 6.5, with not less than 6.0 in any component, or an equivalent qualification acceptable to the University is required (*taken within the last 2 years).

 International students wishing to apply to Queen's University Belfast (and for whom English is not their first language), must be able to demonstrate their proficiency in English in order to benefit fully from their course of study or research.
 Non-EEA nationals must also satisfy UK Visas and Immigration (UKVI) immigration requirements for English language for visa purposes.